input-output-hk/sanchonet/docs/test-scenarios/phase1.md

-## Submit and Vote on Constituion
+## Submit and vote on constitution governance action

 ### Test Steps

-1. Produce text file and hash disgest of the proposed constituion
+1. Produce text file and hash digest of the proposed constitution
-2. A regular wallet builds a transaction with an ada deposit, return addres including the anchor of proposed constitution
+2. A regular wallet builds a transaction with an ada deposit, return address including the anchor of proposed constitution

 <details closed>
   <summary>plutus script checks</summary>